janert/cumulative-diskspace/README.md

 0.0       0%     25G    100%    lib64/
 ```

-In this case, the largest 3 directories occupy almost 95% of the
+On this system, the largest 3 directories occupy almost 95% of the
 total; the remaining 9 directories make up the rest.